(PAD) Peripheral Arterial Disease and Claudication

 Prior to the availability of minimally invasive treatments to open up blocked arteries, most patients with claudication were managed conservatively.
 That is, they did not undergo surgery to open or bypass arterial blockages--the risk was too great.
 Recently, new drugs have been developed that are useful for many people, and those with mild disability are often best managed with reassurance, claudication medications, exercise, and global atherosclerotic disease risk reduction.

 For those whose activities are hampered by their claudication, interventional procedures like angioplasty and stenting are often done, and can be performed with a small (1/8") incision, often on an outpatient or "short stay" hospitalization (less than one day).
 The risk of interventional treatments is reduced 90% compared with surgery, and many patients with claudication can have their symptoms relieved with these low risk procedures.

-The Vein Institute at Rhode Island Medical Imaging is actively enrolling in the National Institutes of Health CLEVER Study (Claudication: Exercise Vs. Endoluminal Revascularization).
+The Interventional Radiology department at Rhode Island Medical Imaging is actively enrolling in the National Institutes of Health CLEVER Study (Claudication: Exercise Vs. Endoluminal Revascularization).
 This pivotal study of claudication patients will examine and compare the principal treatments for this disease: medications, supervised exercise, and interventional treatments.